Mensch

 BTBLGR-12

-Jean Baudrillard's concept of hyperreality, developed in the 1980s, provides a keen diagnosis of a society increasingly dominated by simulations and signs.
-According to his thesis, the "real" disappears behind a flood of images that no longer have any reference to an original reality.
-This idea gains a troubling relevance in the context of today's technologies such as deepfakes, AI-generated content, and virtual influencers.
-According to Baudrillard, we live in a world in which simulacra – copies without originals – overlay and ultimately replace the perception of reality 1 6.
-This process not only leads to the loss of authenticity but also undermines the foundations of human communication as signs lose their meaning and are trapped in an endless circle of self-referential references 4 10.
+Jean Baudrillard's concept of hyperreality, developed in the 1980s, offers a keen diagnosis of a society increasingly dominated by simulations and signs.
+In his thesis, the "real" disappears behind a flood of images that no longer have any reference to an original reality.
+This idea gains unsettling relevance in the context of today's technologies such as deepfakes, AI-generated content, and virtual influencers.
+According to Baudrillard, we live in a world where simulacra—copies without originals—overlap and ultimately replace the perception of reality 1 6.
+This process leads not only to the loss of authenticity but also undermines the foundations of human communication by rendering signs meaningless and trapping them in an endless circle of self-referential references 4 10.

 Theoretical Foundations: From Simulation to Hyperreality